Övörkhangai Province

 The Shankh Monastery, one of the oldest and most important monasteries, is located in this province, as well as Erdene Zuu monastery and Tövkhön Monastery.
 Karakorum, the ancient capital of the Mongol Empire was located adjacent to the Erdene Zuu monastery.

+Geography

+The province is located in central Mongolia.
+The Khangai Mountains cover its northern and northwestern parts.
+A steppe plain stretches to the south, and the extreme south enters the foothills of the Mongolian part of the Altai Mountains.